 6. Take Care of SEO

 With ecommerce lead generation, you don’t need to hold a lead’s hand during a multi-week sales process.
 But you do need to get them to your store.
-After all, lead generation tactics like offering discounts and collecting email addresses won’t work if, you know, there aren’t any visitors at your store.
-And SEO can be vital for generating traffic that you can turn into leads and, hopefully, turn into sales.
+After all, lead generation tactics such as offering discounts and collecting email addresses won’t work if, you know, your store doesn’t have any visitors.
+SEO can be vital for generating traffic that can turn into leads and, hopefully, sales.

-It’s a huge perk of ecommerce lead generation that you don’t have to write white papers or hold webinars, which are often required to generate leads in other industries.
+A huge perk of ecommerce lead generation is that you don’t have to write white papers or hold webinars, which are often required to generate leads in other industries.
 But still keep an eye on SEO.
 Your product descriptions, metadata, and blog posts should all be treated as lead generation magnets.
 There is lots of helpful content out there about how to optimize your store’s SEO.

 7. Design for Lead Generation